Besan Bhari Mirch Recipe

 • Rinse the chilies with water and wipe them dry using a kitchen towel.

-• Make slits in the green chilies with ends intact and remove their seeds.
+• Make slits in the green chilies, leaving the ends intact, and remove their seeds.

 • Stuff the green chilies with the gram flour mixture.